Accessibility Services provides reasonable and appropriate accommodations for students with disabilities.

 *Students are responsible for discussing their accommodations with their instructors.

-All students are responsible for attending class and responsible for their learning.
-Instructors are expected to provide students information regarding attendance policies and practices.
+Students are responsible for attending class and expected to complete all assignments as scheduled.
+Instructors are expected to provide students information regarding attendance policies, and assignment and test dates in a timely manner.

-Some students may be approved for a modified attendance accommodation due to the episodic nature, chronic level or on-going specialized treatment of a medical condition or disability that may hinder their ability to regularly attend class.
+Some students may be approved for a modified attendance accommodation due to the episodic nature, chronic level or on-going or required specialized medication treatment for a medical condition or disability that may cause difficulties with regularly attending class (ex., chronic illnesses, mental health disorders, migraines, diabetes, epilepsy, side effects of medication).
+When a student has a disability-related absence, it is reasonable to allow an extension for assignment completion.

 Student & Instructor Responsibilities

-- The method and timing of notification of absences and making up any materials, exams, assignments missed should be agreed upon.
+- The method and timing of notification of absences and making up any materials, exams, assignments, etc. missed due to the absence should be mutually agreed upon.

-- Students are responsible for advocating for assistance to obtain missed course content, lecture material or notes presented that day.
-Student must arrange how they will obtain this information w/ the instructor.
+- When a student is absent due to their disability, they are responsible for the course content, lecture notes and information presented that day.
+The student needs to arrange how they will obtain this information.

-- Students may be required to submit documentation of non-disability related absences as per the syllabus requirements.
+- The student is not required to present the instructor with medical documentation verifying his/her disability-related absences, but may be required to document other non-disability related absences as per the syllabus requirements.

-Extended time for assignment submission is a reasonable accommodation in situations where a student's disability or medical situation creates an unexpected circumstance that poses a challenge to completing assignments on time.
+Extended time for assignment completion and tests is a reasonable accommodation for situations where a student’s disability or medical situation creates an unexpected circumstance that poses a challenge to completing assignments or taking tests as scheduled.
+ACCESSibility Services (AS) Disability Specialists determine this accommodation through our interactive process with the student in addition to documentation provided by the student.

 This accommodation is reasonable when: